jekyll/jekyll/docs/_posts/2018-09-19-security-fixes-for-3-6-3-7-3-8.markdown

 Further details regarding the patch can be viewed at the [pull request URL]({{ site.repository }}/pull/7224)

 The patch has been released as versions `3.6.3`, `3.7.4` and `3.8.4`.
-`v3.7.4` was released a couple of weeks prior and has been bundled with `github-pages-v192`.
+Thanks to @parkr `v3.7.4` was released a couple of weeks prior and has been bundled with `github-pages-v192`.

 Please keep in mind that this issue affects _all previously released Jekyll versions_.
 If you have not had a good reason to upgrade to `3.6`, `3.7` or `3.8` yet, we advise that you do so at the earliest.